LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

 - Make sure you have created a separate project for this activity.
 - Include a project-specific readme file including your reflection and any other thoughts or design decisions.
-- In IDEA, export your project as a zip file and attach here.
+- In IDEA, export your project as a zip file and submit as an attachment.

 # Grading (total 5)